-The creation of new lots for commercial and employment purposes shall take place by consent or by plan of subdivision in accordance with the provisions of the Planning Act and the relevant policies of this Plan including Section 10.3 and Section 10.4.
+The creation of new lots for commercial and employment purposes shall take place by consent or by plan of subdivision in accordance with the provisions of the Planning Act and the relevant policies of this Plan.
 The minimum area and minimum frontage of new lots shall be prescribed in the Zoning By-law.